-The North American Mission Board (NAMB) has initiated “Who’s Your One,” a major emphasis to get believers back to personal soul-winning.
-Johnny Hunt, senior vice president of evangelism and pastoral leadership at NAMB is spearheading the charge, and encouraging churches across the country to participate.
+The North American Mission Board (NAMB) has initiated “Who’s Your One,” a major emphasis to get believers back to personal soul-winning, and encouraging churches across the country to participate.

 This movement has caused me to think again about how Sunday School or any small group Bible study group can be utilized in this much-needed evangelistic emphasis.
 Church history shows Sunday School is an effective means to reach people.
 But what about today?

 I suggest three reasons to once again incorporate Sunday School as an evangelistic strategy for your church and ministry.

 1. Sunday School is the church organized for evangelism.

 Sunday School is generally age-graded.
 That is, people are placed in a group of people with similar ages or lifestyles.
 This is easily done with preschool and school age children.

 But it should also be done with adults.
 Allow me to share three principles in this regard.

 First, we age grade so the teaching/learning experience will be more effective.
 Sunday School is the place to go to learn the Bible, and this is more easily done in age-specific groups.